datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 This chapter tackles different aspects of dataset publishing.
-The remainder of this section talks about general aspects of dataset publishing, and illustrates the idea of using third party services as :term:`special remote`\s from which annexed file contents can be retrieved via :command:`datalad get`.
+The remainder of this section talks about general aspects of dataset publishing, and illustrates the idea of using third party services as :term:`special remote`\s from which annexed file contents can be retrieved via :dlcmd:`get`.

 The upcoming section :ref:`gin` shows you one of the most easy ways to publish your dataset publicly or for selected collaborators and friends.